nikilase/kostal/README.md

 Also has the feature of calculating the daily amount of electricity sold to the grid or bought from the grid, with the option to set how much money one kWh costs to buy or sell.

+This app was made for and tested on the Kostal Plenticore plus 8.5 solar inverter.
+From the API docs it looks like the API is the same for Kostal PIKO IQ and Plenticore plus inverters.

 ## Installation
 Make sure you have an influxdb (version 1) installed and configured your config/config_template.py saving the modified template as config/config.py